telefonicaid/perseo-fe/documentation/plain_rules.md

         "id": null,
         "idRegexp": "^value.*",
         "type": null
+    },
+    "action": {
+        "type": "email",
+        "template": "No signal in temperature",
+        "parameters": {
+            "to": "brox@tid.es",
+            "from": "dca_support@tid.es",
+            "subject": "temperature no signal"
         }
     }
+}
 ```

-In both types of rules `name` is a mandatory field.
-The other fields depend on the rule type.
-For EPL-based rules the following two fields are mandatory:
+In both types of rules the following fields are mandatory:

+-   **name**: name of the rule, used as identifier
+-   **action**: action to be performed by perseo if the rule is fired from the core

+For EPL-based rules the following field is mandatory:

 -   **text**: EPL statement for the rule engine in perseo-core.
--   **action**: action to be performed by perseo if the rule is fired from the core

 For no signal rules the following field is mandatory: